Jandini/Jandini/README.md

-# Text mode pictures in assembler code
+# Text mode pictures in Assembler

 I created a number of picutres in text mode and converted them into assembler code.
 For example, the picture below was manually created in [X.ASM](https://github.com/Jandini/8086/tree/main/COMPRESS) (1536 bytes) and [compressed](https://github.com/Jandini/8086/blob/main/COMPRESS/COMPRESS.PAS) to C.ASM file (584 bytes).
 Compressed picture in C.ASM was [converted](https://github.com/Jandini/8086/blob/main/COMPRESS/CONVERT.PAS) to assembler's byte array in [OUT.ASM](https://github.com/Jandini/8086/blob/main/COMPRESS/OUT.ASM).
 The source code to draw the picture was added later to OUT.ASM code.